opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 This closes bucket 2.
 Remaining before the client can default to STJ: the cutover itself (flip `ConnectionSettingsBase.CreateDefaultRequestResponseSerializer()`, run the full integration suite, remove the vendored Utf8Json), and the deferred epoch-millis per-property date converter.

+## 49. Source serializer field-name inference (camel-casing + mappings)

+`SourceConverter<T>` (§48.1) routes document bodies through `settings.SourceSerializer`.
+Before cutover
+that is still Utf8Json, which camel-cases document properties by default and applies the client's property mappings/attributes.
+After cutover the source serializer becomes STJ, so its options must reproduce that naming — the request/response `DataContractResolver` deliberately does **not** (it honors `[DataMember]` wire names and otherwise keeps the CLR name), which is correct for client models but wrong for user document POCOs.

+The vendored resolver (`OpenSearchClientFormatterResolver.InnerResolver.GetMapping`) resolves a document member's name as: a configured/attribute property mapping (`settings.PropertyMappings` / `OpenSearchPropertyAttributeBase`) → a `[PropertyName]`/`[DataMember]` serializer mapping (`PropertyMappingProvider`) → otherwise `DefaultFieldNameInferrer` (camel-case), plus an inferred ignore (`[Ignore]`, `[PropertyName(Ignore = true)]`).

+Migration:
+- `DataContractResolver` gained an optional constructor taking a per-member `Func<MemberInfo, (string Name, bool Ignore)?>` override.
+When present, `ApplyDataContract` applies it after the `[DataMember]` rules — overriding the name or dropping the member when ignored.
+The shared `Instance` (request/response) is unchanged; only the source resolver passes an override.
+- `SystemTextJsonOptionsFactory.CreateForSource(settings)` builds the same options as `Create` but with `new DataContractResolver(BuildSourceNameOverride(settings))`. `BuildSourceNameOverride` reproduces the `GetMapping` precedence above and reads settings lazily (so mappings configured after construction, and `DefaultMappingFor`, are honored). `Create`/`CreateForSource` now share a private `Build` helper for the converter registration.

+Harness `poc/StjSourceInferenceTriage` compares `CreateForSource` against the Utf8Json source serializer (write byte-parity + oracle→stj-read→oracle round-trip): **7/7** — plain/multi-word camelCase, null
+omission, `[PropertyName]`/`[DataMember]`/`[Ignore]`, nested POCO + collection, `DefaultMappingFor` rename, and a dynamic `Dictionary<string, object>`.

+This is the naming half of the cutover's source-serializer requirement; the remaining wiring (constructing `settings.SourceSerializer` from `CreateForSource` when the default serializer is flipped to STJ) is part of the cutover itself.